5 Sneaky Tactics You Need to Be Aware Of!

 Here’s some activity you have missed on Facebook.

-Gosh forbid we miss something on Faceybook!
-Looks like a legitimate Facebook notice but….
-Mouse-over the link first!
-There you will see the actual underlying URL and it doesn’t go to Facebook!
+Gosh, forbid we miss something on Faceybook.
+It looks like a legitimate Facebook notice, but… Mouse over the link first.
+You will see the underlying URL (in the lower left-hand corner of your browser window), and it doesn’t go to Facebook.

 The Too Good to Be True Trick

-I’ve received this one stating Amazon, Walmart, Walgreens, Sam’s Club and Lowes.
+I’ve received this one also noting Walmart, Walgreens, Sam’s Club, and Lowes.
 Again, the link does not go to where you are led to believe.
-Mouse-over and you’ll most likely see a foreign domain.
+Mouse over, and you’ll most likely see a foreign domain.

-Everything in the email looked legit — all the eFax links, when moused-over showed efax.com.
-The trick here is the link to go download the eFax.
-When you mouse-over the link the first part shows efax.com — but if you mouse-over the end of the link you can see the nefarious site you would go to!
+Everything in the email looked legit — all the eFax links, when moused over, showed efax.com.
+The trick here is the link to download the eFax application.
+When you mouse over the link, the first part shows efax.com — but if you mouse over the end of the link, you can see the nefarious site you would go to.

 Friends with No Benefits

-One other worth a mention is an email from a known contact — with all their contacts in the To: field including yours.
-The content is a single statement about a site or link for you to visit.
-You can safely assume they have a virus!
+Another worth mentioning is an email from a known contact — with all their contacts in the To: field, including yours.
+The content is a single generic statement about a site or link for you to visit.
+When you receive this type of email, you can safely assume the sender has a virus.
 In that case, as a courtesy, let them know they’ve been compromised and to scan their system ASAP.

 Don’t Trust ANYTHING

-The above are just a handful of examples of some of the trickery I see going on lately.
-Spammers are going to keep trying to make their emails look legit by mimicking sites you visit or playing to your emotions.
+The above are just a few examples of some of the trickery I have seen lately.
+Spammers will keep trying to make their emails look legitimate by mimicking sites you visit or playing with your emotions.
 Don’t fall for that trap!

-Your best approach is to not trust any email that you don’t expect, sounds too good to be true, that you do not recognize the sender or has a communication style that is unusual.
-And never, ever click on any attachments or links in these types of emails.
+Your best approach is not to trust any email that you don’t expect, sounds too good to be true, that you do not recognize the sender, or has an unusual communication style.
+Hope this helps!